Photo of Nicholas Storm

 PhD Student in Astrophysics · MPIA Heidelberg

-I’m an astrophysicist specialising in stellar spectroscopy.
+I’m an astrophysicist specialising in high-resolution stellar spectroscopy of FGK stars.
 My research focuses on NLTE modelling of neutron‑capture element abundances and their implications for Galactic chemical evolution.
-Lately I’ve been working on iron‑peak elements, GCE modelling, Payne neural networks, and the 4MOST spectroscopic survey.
+Lately I’ve also been working on iron‑peak elements, GCE modelling, Payne neural networks, and the 4MOST spectroscopic survey.
 In 4MOST, I’m a member of the S4 survey, IWG3 and IWG7 working groups.
 I’m co‑developer of the open‑source NLTE spectral‑fitting code TSFitPy.
+My Github profile is here.
+It includes some other projects, such as Payne neural network training code.
+Also recently, I've published my Payne network for spectral synthesis here and for fitting here.

 Selected Publications (First Author)